Moab: Bronze Age

-Despite a scarcity of archaeological evidence, the existence of the Kingdom of Moab prior to the rise of the Israelite state has been deduced from a colossal statue erected at Luxor by pharaoh Ramesses II, in the 13th century BCE, which lists Mu'ab among a series of nations conquered during a campaign.
-The early inhabitants likely came from the Arabian peninsula immigrating due to the lack of water emphasised by a drought.
+The existence of the Kingdom of Moab prior to the rise of the Israelite state has been deduced from a colossal statue erected at Luxor by pharaoh Ramesses II, in the 13th century BCE.
+The statue lists Mu'ab among a series of nations conquered during a campaign.
+The nucleus of the early Moabite state appears to have been located in several settlements between Wadi el-Wale and Wadi Mojib which originated in the Late Bronze Age.